Americans in Prague on Trump win: Mixed views on taxes, human rights, and the future

 The double whammy: Racism and healthcare access

 Emily, a Colorado native living in Prague, spoke candidly about her fears.
 “Trump’s victory impacts both my healthcare options and my sense of safety in the U.S.,” she said.
-Although she still carries U.S. health insurance, her trips back to the States are often centered around medical appointments.
+Emily says she still carries U.S. health insurance, and her trips back to the States are often centered around medical appointments.

 “Despite being from a blue state, I’m deeply concerned about women’s reproductive rights being on the line after Trump’s win,” she said.
 “This issue affects not only me but my sisters and all my female friends back home.”